anticomputer/ovpn-mode/README.md

 - `d`: set the active vpn conf directory
 - `6`: toggle ipv6 support on/off (automatically called on start of ovpn)
 - `x`: execute an asynchronous shell command in the context of any associated namespace
+- `X`: spawn an xterm in the context of any associated namespace
 - `a`: show all active vpn configurations accross all conf directories
 - `h`: describe mode